La Romana, the Dominican Republic

 When we asked people living in La Romana about club and activities where newcomers can meet others, they responded:

 "La Romana, Dominican Republic, is a popular destination for expats, and there are numerous clubs and activities they can join to meet new people and immerse themselves in the local culture.
 Many expats join sports clubs, such as golf or tennis clubs, which are popular in the area due to the beautiful weather and outdoor lifestyle.
 The Casa de Campo Resort and Villas, for example, offers a world-class golf course that attracts many expats.
 There are also several social clubs and organizations that cater to the expat community.
 These clubs often organize events, parties, and trips that provide opportunities for expats to socialize and network.
 Some expats also join language exchange groups to improve their Spanish skills and meet locals and other expats.
 In addition to joining clubs and activities, expats in La Romana often meet people through their work or by participating in community events.
 Volunteering is another great way to meet people and give back to the community.
 There are numerous charities and non-profit organizations in La Romana that are always looking for volunteers.
 Expats also meet people by frequenting local restaurants, bars, and cafes.
 These places often become social hubs where locals and expats mingle.
 Attending local festivals and cultural events is another excellent way to meet people and learn about the local culture.
 Finally, many expats use online platforms and social media groups to connect with others in the expat community.
-These platforms often provide valuable information about living in La Romana and can be a great way to make new friends," explained one expat living in La Romana, the Dominican Republic.
+These platforms often provide valuable information about living in La Romana and can be a great way to make new friends," said one expat who made the move to La Romana.

 What should I bring when moving to La Romana?